 The Economic Revitalization Plan will support a robust stakeholder engagement process.
 The communities closest to the refineries in Contra Costa County align with the State's disadvantaged communities map and are the intended main beneficiaries of the community revitalization planning effort in the Economic Revitalization Plan.
-The federal funds will be spent for community outreach and engagement (including meeting support services for translation, childcare, and community ambassadors) and will identify the Economic Revitalization Plan's implementation priorities.
+The federal funds will be spent for community outreach and engagement (including stakeholder meeting support services for stipends, translation, childcare, and community ambassadors) and will identify the Economic Revitalization Plan's implementation priorities.
+The engagement process will include a stakeholder table that includes the two members of the County's Sustainability Committee, labor/workers, frontline environmental justice community representatives, local government, business/industry sector, workforce development and training entities, education sector (community colleges / County Office of Education) and academic partners.